Edward Arnold (actor): Personal life

-Arnold was president of the Screen Actors Guild from 1940 to 1942.
-In 1940, his autobiography Lorenzo Goes to Hollywood was published.
-He was the co-founder of the I Am an American Foundation.

-Starting in the 1940s, Arnold became involved in Republican politics and was mentioned as a possible candidate for the United States Senate.
-In 1950, he announced his candidacy for the open U.S. Senate seat from California, but withdrew soon after, saying he did not have enough time to mount a campaign.
-He lost a closely contested election for Los Angeles County Supervisor and said at the time that perhaps actors were not suited to run for political office.

 Arnold supported Thomas Dewey in the 1944 United States presidential election.

 Arnold died at his home in Encino, California, at age 66, from a cerebral hemorrhage associated with atrial fibrillation.
 He was interred in the San Fernando Mission Cemetery.

 Recognition

 Midwestern University awarded Arnold the honorary degree of Doctor of Letters (D.Litt) on May 24, 1951.
 He received a star on the Hollywood Walk of Fame at 6225 Hollywood Boulevard in the recording category on February 8, 1960.